RestrictedPower/HY-446-Project/report/report.md

 # JVM - Priority Queue with $O(logn)$ removals

-csd4366 - Orfeas Chatzipanagiotis <br>
+#### csd4366 - Orfeas Chatzipanagiotis <br>
-csd4149 - Konstantinos Anemozalis <br>
+#### csd4149 - Konstantinos Anemozalis <br>

 ## Introduction

 The priority queue is one of the most commonly used data structures in applications.
-Most modern languages have support for the priority queue data structure through their standard libraries.
-Java provides a priority queue class with a standard implementation that offers low space complexity as well as $O(1)$ access to the first element of the priority queue.
-However, one operation that is often very slow on priority queues is element deletion.
-Deletion has a $O(n)$ time complexity making it extremely inefficient for applications that delete elements very frequently.
-We introduced a new priority queue implementation that is optimized for fast deletions using a hash map.
+Most modern languages have support for the priority queue data structure through their original libraries.
+Java provides a priority queue class with a original implementation that offers low space complexity as well as $O(1)$ access to the first element of the priority queue.
+However, one operation that is often very slow on priority queues is element removal.
+Removal has a $O(n)$ time complexity making it extremely inefficient for applications that remove elements very frequently.
+We introduced a new priority queue implementation that is optimized for fast removals using a hash map.
 The hash table is used along side the heap structure to maintain the indices of all the elements in the heap and support arbitrary element removals in $O(logn)$.

-## Standard implementation
+## Original implementation

-The priority queue implementation in the Java standard library uses a heap structure, a one-dimensional array with size equal or greater to the number of elements in the priority queue.
+The priority queue implementation in the Java original library uses a heap structure, a one-dimensional array with size equal or greater to the number of elements in the priority queue.
 It also caches the first element to ensure $O(1)$ access.